Seven day sprints.

 By focusing on the engineering team, They are able to deliver amazingly quick results.
 Having a team so incredibly focused on engineering allows for constant updates and fixes onto the app store every seven days.
 If there was a user reported a problem, they would likely see it fixed within a week.

-In their early days, Acompli knew by constantly delivering updates and improving the user experience of their product they would quickly grow a loyal user base.
+Acompli knew by constantly delivering updates and improving the user experience of their product, they would quickly grow a loyal user base.
 Despite having such an agile development cycle, consistent product quality was a topic they held at the top of their mind.